-8 Tiny Details In Taylor Swifts "LWYMMD" Video That You Definitely Missed
+8 Tiny Details In Taylor Swift's "LWYMMD" Video That You Definitely Missed

 3. She's wearing her 2014 Met Gala dress in that grave.

 Swift really went all-in with these references.
-The video features just about every music video outfit she's ever worn (well, at least her most favorite ones), and she even goes so far as to thrown in some former Met Gala looks.
+The video features just about every music video outfit she's ever worn (well, at least her most favorite ones), and she even goes so far as to throw in some former Met Gala looks.

 4. The gold car Swift crashes looks a lot like the one Katy Perry drove in her “Waking Up In Vegas” music video.